An superbly

 purchased by one of the many breakers yards.

-During her final cruise there were several representatives from a
+During her final cruise there were several

-Christian charity organisation onboard, as they were in search for a second
+representatives from a Christian charity organisation onboard, as they were in

-ship suitable for their operations.
-Realising the possibilities of this ship,
+search for a second ship suitable for their operations.
+Realising the

-as she was in a splendid condition, and combined with the reasonable price,
+possibilities of this ship, as she was in a splendid condition, and combined

-they decided to purchase her.
-On November 4, 1977, the formal agreement was
+with the reasonable price, they decided to purchase her.
+On November 4, 1977,

-signed, and this superb vintage liner had been rescued once again from the
+the formal agreement was signed, and this superb vintage liner had been rescued

-breakers, for the third time.
-Following her purchase she was dry docked at
+once again from the breakers, for the third time.
+Following her purchase she

 Provided by MV Doulos